ValerioS05/pj2Quizzer/README.md

   - If correctly executed the page will indicate the succesful `deployment` and the link related.

 #### Git
-- Quizzer has been built via Git commands
+- Quizzer has been built via Git commands.
 - Git `add/commit/push`

 #### Clone to your local machine
-- From repository on Github click the green button `Code`
+- From repository on Github click the green button `Code` .
-- After clicking you will see `Clone`
+- After clicking you will see `Clone`.
 - You can `download Zip` and extract files to run locally via browser.
-- Or cloning via `Git` with `HTTPS`
+- Or cloning via `Git` with `HTTPS`.
-- To clone via Git make sure you select the directory where you want to hold your repository (using for example Bash commands in the terminal)
+- To clone via Git make sure you select the directory where you want to hold your repository (using for example Bash commands in the terminal).
   - `Bash commands`

   | Command | Note |